Nigerian Copyright Commission: Enforcement Department

 In year 2012, the Commission carried out a public burning of seven hundred and twenty two million (722,000,000) units of seized pirated copyright works and contrivances estimated at six billion, five hundred million Naira(N6,500,000,000), comprising literary, musical, film works and contrivances, including those from the broadcast industries.
 This public burning was carried out in Lagos.
 In addition, ten million and fifty thousand (10,050,000) assorted confiscated pirated copyright works and contrivances seized from Kaduna State, Kano State and environs, with an estimated market value of one billion four hundred million Naira (N1, 400,000,000) were publicly destroyed by burning in Kaduna on 22 October 2015.
 Similarly, seventeen million, two hundred and sixty six thousand, one hundred and eighty seven (17,266,187) units of pirated copyright works and contrivances seized from Enugu State, Abia State and environs with an estimated market value of two billion, four hundred million Naira (N2,400,000,000.00) was destroyed publicly by burning in Enugu on 2 March 2016.
 Due to environmental issues, most of the destruction of pirated works presently are not carried out by burning.

+In 2025, the Commission suspended online Nigerian domain names engaged in large-scale piracy and the distribution of copyrighted sound recordings and other creative works.
+This was done through the Commission’s Special Taskforce against Online Piracy (STOP) in collaboration with the International Federation of the Phonographic Industry (IFPI) and the Nigerian Internet Registration Association (NiRA), who had formally requested the suspension.